 Iceland’s currency is the Icelandic Krona, but everywhere we went took credit card, so we had no need to get local currency out before or during our trip.
 I usually bring my debit card and around $200 USD with me on all of my trips – just in case!

-We rented a VW Golf-sized vehicle from SADCARS.
-That being said, a lot of the terrain is rough, and we would recommend renting a car with four-wheel drive, especially if you’re going to be traversing much of the country like we did.
+Although we rented a VW Golf-sized vehicle from SADCARS, we would recommend renting a car with four-wheel drive instead, especially if you’re going to be traversing much of the country like we did.
+Some of the terrain is pretty rough.
 Camper vans are also prevalent in Iceland, making accommodation prices quite cheap for those who go with that alternative.

 Iceland is pricey, so we avoided dining out during most of our trip.
-We packed our own snacks from home (protein bars, trail mix, nuts, bread, peanut butter, jelly, dried fruit, etc.), then visited the Bonus grocery store once we arrived in Iceland to pick up some additional snacks/meals and other necessities.
+We packed our own snacks from home (protein bars, trail mix, nuts, bread, peanut butter, jelly, dried fruit, etc.).
+We also visited the Bonus grocery store in Iceland to pick up some additional snacks/meals and other necessities.

-We also decided to share rooms, stay in hostels and Airbnbs, etc. during our trip to keep costs even lower.
+Consider sharing rooms, staying in hostels and Airbnbs, etc. during your trip to keep costs even lower.
 Every place we stayed had WiFi.

 Iceland was ranked the “World’s Safest Country for 2019” by Global Finance Magazine, and it’s still ranked as one of the safest countries in the world.
-We felt very safe here and had no issues whatsoever meandering around and exploring.
+We can attest that we had no issues whatsoever meandering around and exploring.

 Download a podcast or a good playlist for those longer drives.